CUSTOMER STORY

 Read More

-Terry Crull enjoys life as a retiree, spending her time as many retirees do: traveling, keeping up with friends, and volunteering with local organizations—namely, the Cave Creek Tourism Bureau and the Holland Community Center—two organizations she finds enriching to her local community in Arizona.
+Terry Crull enjoys life as a retiree, spending her time as many retirees do: traveling, keeping up with friends and volunteering with local organizations, namely the Cave Creek Tourism Bureau and the Holland Community Center, two organizations she believes enrich her Arizona community.

-Terry began using a wheelchair as a child, around age four, but it wasn’t until recently—a few years into retirement—that she was able to get a wheelchair accessible Honda Odyssey.
-The newfound independence her vehicle has provided has made it much easier for Terry to stay connected to friends, family, and her community.
+She began using a wheelchair as a child, around age 4, but it wasn’t until recently, a few years into retirement, that she was able to get a wheelchair accessible Honda Odyssey.
+The newfound independence her vehicle has provided has made it much easier for her to stay connected to friends, family and her community.

 Terry was born with a disease called osteogenesis imperfecta, sometimes referred to as OI or brittle bones disease.
-The genetic disease causes Terry’s bones to be prone to fractures.
+The genetic disease causes her bones to be prone to fractures.

-Even though Terry has lived her whole life with a disability, she spent many years driving a non-accessible Honda Odyssey until an accident a few years ago and the persistent ‘nudge’ of her boss at the time led her to an accessible vehicle and adaptive driving equipment.
+Even though she has lived her whole life with a disability, Terry spent many years driving a standard Honda Odyssey until an accident a few years ago and the persistent nudge of her boss at the time led her to an accessible vehicle and adaptive driving equipment.

-A few years ago, while Terry was traveling to New York City on business, the shower seat in her ADA-compliant hotel room collapsed, and she broke her wrist.
+A few years ago, while she was traveling to New York City on business, the shower seat in her ADA-compliant hotel room collapsed, and she broke her wrist.

-Working at the time, Terry described her boss encouraging her to get adaptive equipment so she could drive.
+Working at the time, Terry said her boss encouraged her to get adaptive equipment so she could drive.

 “I had a boss who told me I was capitulating by being so stubborn about not getting adaptive equipment.
 I think now in hindsight, he was right,” she said.